Amankr2706/Fire-Smoke-Alert-System/README.md

 - **YOLOv8.py** can be used to test the models on images and videos.

 # Liscence
--This project is liscenced under MIT.
+This project is liscenced under MIT.